fciamponi/GridOptimizer/README.md

-# BoxShuffler
+# GridOptimizer

-BoxShuffler is an R package for generating, visualizing, and analyzing genotypic sample placements in experimental conditions.
+GridOptimizer is an R package for generating, visualizing, and analyzing genotypic sample placements in experimental conditions.
 It supports conflict resolution and robust metrics calculation for experimental designs.

 ---

 ## Features

-- Generate experimental boxes with replicates across conditions.
+- Generate experimental grids with replicates across conditions.
 - Export results to Excel and PDF formats.
-- Score boxes using metrics like entropy, Simpson's index, and randomness percentage.
+- Score grids using metrics like entropy, Simpson's index, and randomness percentage.
 - Update and visualize sample placements from modified Excel sheets.

 ---